 Founded in 1788, New South Wales (NSW) was the first penal colony.
 British explorer, Captain James Cook, first discovered the east coast of Australia while attempting to examine the planet Venus in order to determine the distance from the Earth to the Sun in 1770, he first named it New Wales, then later New South Wales.
+Joseph Banks, a botanist aboard the HMS Endeavour's first voyage became general adviser to the government on all Australian matters for twenty years.
+He was continually contacted for help in developing the agriculture and trade of the colony and was a strong influence in the early emigration of early free settlers to New South Wales.
 Captain Arthur Phillip led the First Fleet landings in January 1788 and assumed the role of governor of the settlement.
 At one time, the New South Wales colony comprised the Australian mainland, Van Diemen's Land (Tasmania since 1856), Lord Howe Island, and Norfolk Island.

 Dutch explorer Abel Tasman, commanding the Heemskerk and Zeehan, named Van Dieman's Land after the then governor general of the Dutch East Indies in 1642.
 British settlement began in 1803 when it was founded as a penal colony.
 From its founding until the last prison ship set sail in 1868, Van Diemen's Land was the primary penal colony in Australia and over 75,000 convicts were transported there.
 Convicts who completed their sentences often settled in the new free colony of Victoria to the dismay of the already established free settlers.
 Complaints from Victorians led to the eventual abolition of transportation to Van Diemen's Land in 1853.
 It was officially renamed Tasmania in honour the discoverer in 1856.